-The FY17 FMA application cycle will be implemented as it has been in recent application cycles, but will prioritize \$70 million of the \$160 million available under FMA for community flood mitigation projects as priority 1.
-Due to the demand for funding by communities with high numbers of SRL and RL properties, projects addressing flooding on a community level have not been selected for funding.
-FEMA's grant recipients and subrecipients have repeatedly asked for community level flood mitigation funding.
+The FY 2018 FMA application cycle will be implemented as it has been in recent application cycles, but will prioritize \$70 million of the \$160 million available under FMA for community flood mitigation projects and FMA advance assistance.
+Due to the demand for funding by communities with high numbers of SRL and RL properties, projects addressing flooding on a community level were not prioritized for funding until the FY 2017 FMA application cycle.
+FEMA's grant recipients and subrecipients have and continue to ask for community level flood mitigation funding, so this will again be a primary focus for the FY 2018 FMA application cycle.